nghiattran/Rules-of-thumb/README.md

-# Some of my notes of thumb
+# Some of my notes